 Mediterranean Pearls is an agency for the coordinated management of all the elements that make up a Destination (attractions, access, marketing, human resources, image and prices).
 It adopts a strategic approach to connect very different entities to each other for better Destination Management.
 Mediterranean Pearls, created on a precise cross-border added value, supports the development of business, promoting the creation of commercial alliances in order to improve the economy, the quality and the range of services for experiential tourism.

-Mediterranean Pearls was born in Catania in 2017.
-It has two hubs in Lombardy and Umbria in order, in particular, to promote tourist destinations in the Italian and foreign Mediterranean basin that focus on sustainable and eco-compatible tourism.
+Mediterranean Pearls was born in order to promote tourist destinations in the Italian and foreign Mediterranean basin that focus on sustainable and eco-compatible tourism.

 Mediterranean Pearls wants to promote ecological tourism in the sea, hill, river and lake areas, relying mainly on ecological mobility.